logo

 The Consell General approved the ratification on 23 January 2025 and BOPA nº 22 (19/02/2025) published the full text.

-According to Article 28, the DTA will enter into force once both states exchange formal diplomatic notifications confirming that domestic procedures have been completed.
-As of today, it is not yet applicable.
+As provided in Article 28, the tax treaty enters into force once both states exchange diplomatic notifications confirming that their internal procedures have been completed, which took place on 12 December 2025.

 The DTA is based on the OECD Model Tax Convention and regulates essential aspects such as: